iausathub/satchecker/docs/source/fov.rst

    :query group_by: (*optional*) -- How to group results ("satellite" or "time").
 Default is "time" for chronological order
    :query include_tles: (*optional*) -- If True, include TLE data used to calculate the passes in the response.
 Default is False.
    :query constellation: (*optional*) -- Constellation name (e.g. 'starlink') - if provided, only satellites from this constellation will be returned.
+   :query data_source: (*optional*) -- Data source to use for TLEs ("celestrak", "spacetrack", or "any").
+Default is "any".

 **Example Request**
     .. tabs::